If your website uses a Content Security Policy (CSP) in HTTP headers or a

 <META> tag you must include the Google Optimize and Google Analytics domains in order to use Google Optimize.

-Instead of blindly trusting everything that a server delivers, CSP defines the Content-Security-Policy HTTP header that allows you to create a whitelist of sources of trusted content, and instructs the browser to only execute or render resources from those sources.
+Instead of blindly trusting everything that a server delivers, CSP defines the Content-Security-Policy HTTP header that allows you to create an access control list of sources of trusted content, and instructs the browser to only execute or render resources from those sources.

 Troubleshoot Content Security Policy (CSP) errors